ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/payments-processing.md

 </Tabs>

-### Wallet Creation for different shards
+### Wallet creation for different shards

-When under heavy load, the TON Blockchain may split into [shards](/v3/documentation/smart-contracts/shards/shards-intro)to distribute network activity.
+When under heavy load, TON Blockchain may split into [shards](/v3/documentation/smart-contracts/shards/shards-intro)to distribute network activity.
 A shard is similar to a network segment in Web3.

 Just as we distribute service infrastructure in the Web2 world to be as close to the end user as possible, in TON we can deploy contracts that will reside in the same shard as the user's wallet or any other contract that interacts with it.